jnblanchard/speedalong_pageview/README.md

 ```

 ## Limitations
-The SlidingPageView only supports vertical PageView direction, but it could be written to support horizontal page flipping.
+The SlidingPageView only supports vertical PageView direction, but it could easily support horizontal page flipping if I had the space.
-For example, a horizontal SlidingPageView may be delightful way for app user's to experience a timeline or reading experience.
+For example, a horizontal SlidingPageView may be delightful way for users to develop a timeline or reading experience.

 ##### It was really difficult having less than 5120 bytes of Dart, I rewrote this project 6 times with different implementations and features.